Mark 9.14-29,

 Of course Jesus cured the boy.
 You think he wouldn’t?

-Mark 9.25-27 KWL - 25 Jesus, seeing the crowd running to him, rebuked the speechless spirit,
+Mark 9.25-27 KWL 25 Jesus, seeing the crowd running to him,- rebukes the speechless spirit,

-- 26 Crying out and tearing him some more, it came out.
+26 Crying out and tearing him some more,- it comes out.

-- The boy became like the dead; hence many were saying that he died.
+- hence many are saying that he died.

-- 27 Jesus, grasping his hand, lifted him up and raised him.
+27 Jesus, grasping his hand,- lifts him up and raises him.

-Matthew 17.18 KWL - Jesus rebuked the demon, and threw the demon out of him,
+- and throws the demon out of him,

-Luke 9.42 KWL - As the boy was still coming to Jesus, the demon broke him, and he convulsed.
+Luke 9.42 KWL - As the boy is still coming to Jesus,

 Later, privately, Jesus’s students came to him to ask him about why they couldn’t cure the boy.
 Rightly so, it bothered them.
 Bothered ’em in a way it doesn’t bother a lot of Christians nowadays, because too many of us figure, “Well of course Jesus could cure the boy and the disciples couldn’t;